KEINOS/TPL-PHP-HelloWorld/README.md

     rm -rf .git
     ```

-    **Note** that the project name provided (the "MyNewProject" above) will be the package name and the namespace such as "MyVendorName/MyNewProject".
+    **Note** that the project name provided (the "MyNewProject" above) will be the "package name" after the initialization below.
+Then the namespace will be something like "MyVendorName/MyNewProject".

+2. Initialize.

-2. Run the script below, which will re-write the package and vendor names to the provided name.
+    Run the script below, which will re-write the package and vendor names to the provided name.
 (Ex.
 MyVendorName)

     ```bash
     ./.init/initialize_package.php MyVendorName
     ```

+3. Functioning test.

-3. Before anything, run the tests to check it's basic test functionality.
+    Before anything, run the tests to check it's basic test functionality.

     ```bash
-    composer test local all
+    composer test all verbose
     ```

-    ```bash
-    # For Docker users
-    composer test all
-    ```
+4. Initial commit.

-4. Create an empty Git repository and commit them.
+    Create an empty Git repository and commit them.

     ```bash
     git init